dartnow/dartnow_cli/README.md

 #dartnow cli

+To activate the package:

+`pub global activate dartnow`

 Create a directory where you want to manage your dartnow gists, for example:

 `mkdir ~/dartnow_gists && cd ~/dartnow_gists`